linkerd/rfc/design/0003-source-metadata.md

 pod receives incoming HTTP requests, there is no equivalent scoping of the metrics by source.
 In other words, there is no `src_X` Prometheus label, making it impossible to break down metrics for incoming traffic by source.
-This RFC proposes adding `src_X` Prometheus labels for incoming HTTP traffic.
+This RFC proposes adding `src_X` Prometheus labels all meshed HTTP traffic.

 # Problem Statement (Step 1)